What does the 18 symbol mean?

 What about dangerous behaviour or things teens or other viewers might copy?

-Though 18 films and DVDs may cover difficult and strong subjects and themes, harm is still a consideration.
-Very dangerous or criminal behaviour (for example, behaviour which if copied poses a credible harm risk to viewers) may be cut.
+Though 18 films and videos may cover difficult and strong subjects and themes, harm is still a consideration.
+Very dangerous or criminal behaviour (for example, behaviour which if copied poses a credible harm risk) may be cut.

 If adults can watch what they want, what might be cut from an 18 work?